arminbrandy/ethme/README.md

 ETHME is a open source study project with following Vision:
 (You can also find it as PDF in the init commit)

-as part of my Bachelor’s degree of computer science at the FH Technikum Wien – University of Applied Sciences

 Vision
 ETHME in it’s mvp Version shall be a very basic Android App, which offers a basic Ether Wallet and the possibility to create